Solo Mining vs Pool Mining — Which Is More Profitable?

 Pool mining: smooth, predictable, slightly haircut

-In a pool, your share contribution is rewarded daily (or every block, depending on payout scheme).
-With 0.00522% of network hashrate, you’d receive 0.00522% of every block the pool finds — which, for a large pool, is essentially every day.
-So you accumulate ~0.0235 BCH per day, smoothly, with low variance.
+In a pool, your share contribution is rewarded daily (or per block, depending on the scheme).
+With ~0.0067% of network hashrate, you receive that fraction of every block the pool finds — essentially every day for a large pool — so you accumulate ~0.030 BCH per day, smoothly, with low variance.
+Minus pool fees: most BCH pools charge 1-3%, and some advertise “0% fee” but recoup it through FPPS+ adjustments or other mechanisms we’ll get to shortly.

 Solo mining: lumpy, dramatic, identical-in-aggregate